Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 If you give your piggy too much food in one day, they will gorge themselves as they won’t know when to stop.

-Overweight guinea pigs are susceptible to joint and mobility problems, as well as many other conditions like diabetes, bumblefoot, and heart issues.
+Overweight guinea pigs are susceptible to joint and mobility problems, as well as many other conditions like, bumblefoot, and heart issues.

 What I Shouldn’t Feed My Guinea Pigs – Toxic Foods